ymarisa/published_portfolio/README.md

 # my_portfolio

-### HW3 submission notes
+### HW4 submission notes
-* Changed paths in build.py so it can be run on other machines per HW2 feedback
+* Per HW3 feedback regarding the accessibility (screen reader) element in the menu: I took it out because I had trouble getting it working with jinja templating.
+I will implement a better solution to the site as a whole in future.

 ### Build